ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 #### Sending our request

 Our Slack Webhook accepts `form-urlencoded` parameters.
-These parameters are of key-value type, specifically it expects a parameter `payload` with the value of a `JSON` object.
+These parameters are of key-value type.
+Specifically it expects a parameter `payload` with the value of a `JSON` object.
 This object contains our message options (channel, username, etc..).
 We'll use `isomorphic-fetch` to send our `GET` request to our API.
-We are using `await` to not block up the main thread and making this request asynchronous.
+We are using `await` to not block up the main thread by making this request asynchronous.
 Our `await`, will wait for the `promise` to go through.

-Promises capture the idea that we'll eventually get value back and that it might not be immediately.
+Promises capture the idea that we'll eventually get a value back and that it might not be immediately.
 Then we'll store the response and return it.
 In our case, the response will let us know if there is an error in posting to Slack.

 ```js